 One of the biggest problems is that most people have absolutely no idea just how easy it can be to hack into a WordPress content management system.
 There is this almost blind faith that the person they get to build their website actually understands how to secure the website from being attacked.
 However, most people who actually build WordPress websites are, again, gifted amateurs or have absolutely no training whatsoever in cyber security on how to properly lockdown a website.

-Unfortunately, our friends the cybercriminals, and not so ethical hackers, are all too aware of how to detect an exploit any vulnerabilities that they discover and gain access to the website on an administrative level.
+Unfortunately, our friends the cybercriminals, and not so ethical hackers, are all too aware of how to detect and exploit any vulnerabilities that they discover and gain access to the website on an administrative level.

 Why would somebody want to hack my website?